Fees for private tours in Brooklyn

 These fees cover my services, not transportation or food.
 Most tours are 2.5 hours, but can be extended.

-Basic rates for private versions of my listed tours, which rely on walking (and perhaps a little public transit):
+Basic rates, per group, for private versions of my listed tours, which rely on walking (and perhaps a little public transit):

 Additional time for walking tours that last more than 2.5 hours is pro-rated, up to a 5-hour total:

 If a tour goes longer than 5 hours (and some do), that additional time gets a further discount.